Introduction

 Terraform can directly access environment variables that are named using the pattern

-.Accessing environment variable values that are not defined in this manner can be accomplished using the
+TF_VAR_, for example TF_VAR_foo=bar will provide the value bar to the variable declared using variable "foo" {} .Accessing environment variable values that are not defined in this manner can be accomplished using the

-data source.Procedure
+external data source.Procedure

 - Create a configuration, or add to an existing configuration, an

-data source that will execute a script.
+externaldata source that will execute a script.

 # Run the script to get the environment variables of interest.